yogesh19k/Todo-App/README.md

 3. Start the development server using `npm start` or `yarn start`.
 4. Open the app in your browser and start managing your todos!

+## Hosted Site

+The app is hosted on Netlify.
+You can access it [here](https://lucent-crepe-ebb506.netlify.app/).

 ## Screenshots

 ![Todo App Screenshot](/screenshots/todo-app-screenshot.png)